KS-CleverCopter/shortest-path-algo/README.md

 # shortest-path-algo
-Implementing an efficient non mutating shortest path function using Dijkstra's Algo in vanilla JS
+Implementing an efficient non mutating shortest path function using Dijkstra's Algo in Vanilla JS.